Covid-19 has changed our lives and has influenced various aspects of our everyday life, including the way we work, no doubt about it.

-Firstly, I create some artist-based subgroups, and then I created other collections based on the documentary moments, for example, ‘Amy & The Calamities Live Performance’ includes the clips recorded during the live event, ‘Amy interview’ contains the interview footage and lastly ‘Amy Music’ includes artist after interview performance; I did the same for all the other artist.
+Firstly, I create some artist-based subgroups, and then I created other collections based on the documentary moments, for example, ‘Amy & The Calamities Live Performance’ includes the clips recorded during the live event, ‘Amy interview’ contains the interview footage and lastly ‘Amy Music’ includes artist after interview performance; I did the same for all the other artists.

 Another subgroup is the one linked to the live event, which I called ‘Event B-Roll’ in which there are clips of off-stage musicians, images of the audience, and of the location and those of the musicians who performed during the open mic night.

-In addition to these two subgroups there were also the keyword collections that I also use in less complex projects: ‘b-roll wide’, ‘b-roll medium’, ‘graphics’ etc. b-roll more suitable and in identifying the footage to be used in the various moments of the documentary, in which there is an alternation of interviews and live music.
+In addition to these two subgroups there were also the keyword collections that I also use in less complex projects: ‘b-roll wide’, ‘b-roll medium’, ‘graphics’ etc. b-roll more suitable and useful to identifying the footage to be used in the various moments of the documentary, in which there is an alternation of interviews and live music.